MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-overview.md

 ## Overview of Guides authoring

-Welcome to Guides authoring!
+Welcome to Guides!
 This User Guide covers everything you need to get started with Guides authoring.

 To create a guide, you’ll use two applications: